Go back

 Dog Wheelchair from HandicappedPets.com.
 The goal is to create personalized experiences.

-What can we guess about someone who is buying a dog wheelchair, which is a relatively expensive item?
+What can we guess about someone buying a $369 dog wheelchair?

 Obvious Guesses